 - Waived by Multiple Measures.

-Students, who qualify for a placement test waiver in math or English but not both, will need to complete the ACCUPLACER for the skill area not exempted.
+Students, who qualify for a placement test waiver in math or English but not both, will need to complete the RISE Placement Test for the skill area not exempted.
 Students must present all documentation when requesting a waiver.

 Multiple Measures Waiver